 Several members of the faculty of the Department of Botany & Plant Pathology are stationed off-campus at agricultural research centers around the State, and the Department also includes a number of courtesy faculty who work for government agencies (USDA, ODA, EPA) and are stationed at laboratories in Corvallis.
 In these cases, opportunities are available to obtain either research credit (BOT 401) or internship credit (BOT 410 credit).
 Internship credit is given for participation in various types of supervised work activities that contribute to professional training.
 As in the case of research credit, arrangements of BOT 410 credit must be made prior to registration.
 For further information about internship programs, including opportunities other than those indicated here, contact Dr. Melanie Link-Perez (737-5297, firstname.lastname@example.org, Cordley 1042).

 See our full list of faculty with brief descriptions of their research areas and contact information.
 If you are interested in a research experience, you are encouraged to contact the particular faculty members working in your area of interest.

 Available, through application in March each year, is The Ernest and Pauline Jaworski Fund for Summer Research Experiences for Underserved Undergraduates in Plant Science.

-Opportunities for undergraduate research experiences are also available in other venues.
-The National Science Foundation sponsors a number of summer training programs through the NSF Research Experiences for Undergraduates Program.
-These programs are available at a number of universities across the nation, and financial support in the form of tuition and stipends may be provided.
-For further information on the opportunities available check the NSF program page.
+Additional opportunities also exist in other venues.
+The National Science Foundation sponsors a number of summer training programs.
+These programs are available at a number os universities across the nation, and financial support in the form of tuition and stipends may be provided.
+For further information check the NSF program page.